Cmdpro/Data-Essence/modchanges.md

 - Buffed Essence Leech by 5x
 - Buffed Tethergrass spreading and Genderfluid growth boost
 - Update Chinese translation (ChujikYahus)
+- Changed how wire connection distance limit is set, and made it configurable (defaults to 24)

 ### Fixes
 - Fixed Ancient Windows culling block faces they should not be